-- Proposes first dividend payment from capital contribution reserves of CHF 0.60/share
+- Proposal to raise dividend from capital contribution reserves by 10%

 Proposals to the Annual General Meeting

 Based on this encouraging development, the Board of Directors has decided to propose to the Annual General Meeting on April 24, 2020 an increase in the dividend to CHF 1.10 (2019: CHF 1.00).
 The dividend will be in the form of a distribution from capital contribution reserves.

 The Board of Directors has decided to hold its Ordinary General Meeting of Shareholders as planned on April 24, 2020.
 As a result of the measures taken by the Swiss Federal Council to fight the coronavirus, in order to exercise shareholders' rights, shareholders must mandate the independent proxy to exercise their rights.
 Physical participation is excluded.

 From a financial perspective, the current year will be one of transition.
 Although the plants are producing normally, lower electricity prices must be expected in Spain and Italy due to the coronavirus pandemic.
 In addition, delays in the completion of the new projects in Portugal cannot be ruled out.
 However, from today's perspective, the first Portuguese project is expected to be connected to the grid towards the end of the year.
 The other four projects are expected to be completed in the course of 2021.
 Finally, the Group's tax burden will continue to increase.
 All in all, at the current euro exchange rate, the Group is expecting a net result of CHF 2.8 million for the current financial year.

 Edisun Power's 2019 Annual Report is available on the Group's website at